Lyftrondata/GitBook/business-analytics/spotify-1/README.md

 ---
 description: >-
-  This page contains the setup guide and reference information for the Spotify source connector.
+  This page contains the setup guide and reference information for the Smartsheet source connector.
 ---